What’s the best way to collect rent, how and when should we do it?

 However, many landlords use services that just handle rent collection – and nothing else.
 It’s generally cheaper than a fully managed service, which typically includes rent collection, handling of repairs and maintenance, tenant viewings, inspections etc.

-The service is pretty self-explanatory- you pay a third party company to be responsible for collecting the rent from your tenant, and they will then transfer the rent into your account, typically minus their fee.
+Rent collection service is pretty self-explanatory; you pay a third party company to be responsible for collecting the rent from your tenant, and they will then transfer the rent into your account, typically minus their handling fee.

 There are various types of rent collection services, which usually vary on how much protection you receive.
 So if you plan on using one, make sure you’re aware of what you’re actually paying for.
 For example, many of the basic (and cheaper) rent collection services won’t “guarantee” the rent, so if your tenant doesn’t pay, you won’t necessarily be able to reclaim the losses through the service.
 However, they will usually attempt to chase your tenant for the arrears, which can still be useful.